 VMs are extremely Versatile: A virtual machine is stored on a physical disk like any other data.
 It is essentially a set of files in a folder.
 You can create copies of the virtual machines and use it right away if required.
 Virtual machines can be moved or copied just like any other file or folder on your hard disk.
 On the other hand, physical computers are difficult to move or copy.
 Since a VM is a set of files, you can rapidly provision VMs.

-Taking Snapshot is another amazing feature available in a virtualized environment.
+Taking Snapshots is another amazing feature available in a virtualized environment.
 A snapshot is a complete system-level copy of the VM at any point in time.
 If anything goes wrong, you can restore the snapshot and start working again from that point onward.

 VMs are Isolated: Each virtual machine is completely independent and runs as if each VM is a separate physical box.
 In addition, VMs are completely isolated from one another.
 As a result of this isolation, if an operating system in one VM fails, it won’t affect other VMs running on the same physical hardware.
 Users can still access other VMs and VMs can still access the underlying hardware resources